xslittlemaggie/Deep-Learning-Machine-Learning-Projects/README.md

   - max_depth
   - min_samples_leaf & min_samples_split
   - max_features
+#### 3.5.
+Print the features importances
+- It could also be used for the features selection during feature engineering in other projects

-### Part 4: Fine tune the parameters of Decision Tree, Random Forest to get the best model
+### Part 4: Fine tune the parameters of Decision Tree to get the best performance
+- All other classifiers are created based on the Decision Tree, except the parameter n_estimators.

-### Part 5: Comparson of the Decision Tree and Random Forest models.
+### Part 5: Comparson of the Performance of the Decision Tree, Bagging, Random Forest, and Boosting classifiers.
-Under the similar conditions, the performance of Random Forest should always be better than that of the Decision Tree since the Decision Tree is included in the Random Forest.
+Under the similar conditions, the performance of Bagging, Random Forest, and Adaptive Boosting should always be better than that of the Decision Tree since the Decision Tree is included in these classifiers.
+In addition, the Boosting should have the best performance.

 ### Part 6: Discussion
-Usually the decision tree model or random forest model are easy to be overfitting.
+Usually the decision tree and random forest classiers (the other two classifiers are different, they could use other weak classifier as base models) are easy to be overfitting.
 The parameters adjusting is usually to decrease the model complexity, to aovid overfitting.